Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Data and Sample

 \subsection{Sample Selection}

 Our goal is to study the ionization conditions, escape fractions, and stellar population parameters in galaxies at redshifts near and into the EoR.
 To this end, we select galaxies from JADES and CEERS following conditions.
 (1) The galaxies have coverage from broad-band imaging using the photometric catalogs above.
-(2) The galaxies have NIRSpec/prism data from the datasets above.
+(2) The galaxies have NIRSpec/PRISM data from the datasets above.
 (3) The galaxies have a confirmed spectroscopic redshift that places them at $4.5 < z < 9.0$.
-For this last step, the lower redshift bound ensures that the NIRSpec/prism data cover the rest-frame far-UV ($\sim 1500$~\AA), while the upper redshift bound ensures the data cover the important rest-frame optical strong emission lines, \hb\ + \oiii\ $\lambda\lambda$4959, 5008.
+For this last step, the lower redshift bound ensures that the NIRSpec/PRISM data cover the rest-frame far-UV ($\sim 1500$~\AA), while the upper redshift bound ensures the data cover the important rest-frame optical strong emission lines, \hb\ + \oiii\ $\lambda\lambda$4959, 5008.
 The former will be important for constraining the rest-frame UV luminosity while the latter will be important for constraining the number of ionizing photons, and therefore the ionizing production efficiency and inferred escape fraction.

 We select from the JADES catalog \citep{DEugenio_2024} all galaxies with $4.5 \leq z < 9.0$ with a spectroscopic quality flag of ``A'' or ``B''.
-This results in a sample of 129 galaxies in GN and 183 galaxies in GS, after removing duplicates (keeping the spectrum with higher S/N following a visual inspection, see \citealt{DEugenio_2024}).
-From CEERS, we select galaxies from the internal team release that includes data from all CEERS NIRSpec observations, with redshifts from an automatic line finder \citep{Fernandez_2024}, and visual inspection by multiple CEERS-team members.
-We identify 114 unique galaxies in CEERS in this redshift range.
+This results in a sample of 129 galaxies in GN and 183 galaxies in GS, after removing duplicates (keeping the spectrum with higher S/N following a visual inspection, see \citealt{DEugenio_2024}). \editone{We then remove candidate AGN, either with X-ray detections \citep{Xu_2016,Luo_2017} or identified as possible AGN from \citet{Juodzbalis_2025} or \citet{Kocevski_2025} This reduced the JADES sample to 123 galaxies in GN and 175 galaxies in GS.} From CEERS, we select galaxies from the internal team release that includes data from all CEERS NIRSpec observations, with redshifts from an automatic line finder \citep{Fernandez_2024}, and visual inspection by multiple CEERS-team members. \editone{We again remove possible AGN using \citet{Kocevski_2025} and no galaxies are detected in the current X-ray coverage of the CEERS field.} We identify 114 unique galaxies in CEERS in this redshift range.